 Non-traditional exchange traded products are incredibly risky and needed to be traded correctly if the investor is to have any chance of seeing any investment returns.
 Essentially, these products are specifically designed to be purchased and then resold within a single trading day.
 This is because the valuations are reset each day which means that losses are compounded.
 This means that even if the security is valued higher than what it was when the investor originally purchased it, the customer might still have lost a significant amount of money depending on how many days the security lost money before the valuations were reset.

-Robert D’Andria allegedly was not aware how these particular investments worked and thus had his customers hold these products for an average of 327 days.
+Robert D’Andria allegedly invested his customers’ money in these products in a manner inconsistent with the nature of ETPs and thus had his customers hold these products for an average of 327 days.
 This caused these customers to incur significant loses that they would not have incurred had the products been traded as they were designed.
 Due to these alleged actions, Robert D’Andria was fined $5,000 and was suspended from acting as a securities broker in any fashion for a period of two months.

 Oakes & Fosher Can Help